juliagsch/SPAGHETTI/README.md

 To use the EV Usage Data Generator, follow these steps:

 1. Clone the repository or download the tool to your local machine.

-2. Modify the input parameters in the `ev_generator.py` file to match your desired settings.
-These parameters include EV battery size, SOC limits, consumption rate, commuting patterns, and more.

-3. Run the tool with the following command:
+2. Run the tool with the following command and any additional inputs that you would like to specify (see below):

    ```
    python ev_generator.py